 - Specifying the COMPRESS keyword when creating an index (CREATE INDEX … COMPRESS) will create a compressed B-Tree index.

 - A regular B-Tree index can be rebuilt using the COMPRESS keyword to compress it.

 CREATE <UNIQUE|NON UNIQUE> INDEX <index_name> ON <table_name> (<column_name>,<column_name>…) PCTFREE <integer> TABLESPACE <tablespace_name> Compress <column number>

-This type of index, creates a binary map of all index values, and store that map in the index blocks, this means that the index will require less space than B-Tree index.
+- This type of index creates a binary map of all index values, and stores that map in the index blocks, this means that the index will require less space than the B-Tree index.

-Bitmap Index structure contain a map of bits which indicate the value in the column, for example, for the GENDER column, the index block will hold the starting ROWID, the ending ROWID and the bit map:
+- Bitmap Index structure contains a map of bits which indicate the value in the column, for example, for the GENDER column, the index block will hold the starting ROWID, the ending ROWID and the bit map:

 CREATE BITMAP INDEX <index_name> ON <table_name> (<column_name>,<column_name>…) PCTFREE <integer> TABLESPACE <tablespace_name>

 CREATE BITMAP INDEX ON emp_data(gender); SELECT COUNT(*) FROM emp_data WHERE GENDER=’M”;